Azure/azure-sdk-tools/doc/common/TypeSpec-Project-Scripts.md

   - What does this script do?
     -	fetch `tspconfig.yaml` from remote if it doesn’t exist locally
     -	parse `tspconfig.yaml`
-    - craete the service folder if none exists
+    - create the service folder if none exists
     - create an sdk project folder if none exists
     -	create or update `tsp-location.yaml`
     -	call `TypeSpec-Project-Sync.ps1`